JeffESchmitz/UdacityCapstoneReadme/README.md

 ## Usage
 - On startup, the application will center the map on Boston, MA. and plot up-to-date bicycle station information as Pin's on the map.
-- On app startup, the user will be presented a map of the Boston Hubway bicycle sharing system map of current availabilty of bicycles for rent.
+- On app startup, the user will be presented a map of the Boston Hubway bicycle sharing system map of current availability of bicycles for rent.
-- Pins on the map represent stations containing bicyles.
+- Pins on the map represent stations containing bicycles.
 - Each pin displays the number of bicycles available and are color-coded to quickly determine general bicycle availability.

 Color | Description